Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Code Quality and Runnability of LLM Safety Benchmarks (RQ1)

 \subsection{Methodology of Tool-Based Evaluation}

 Python is the dominant language for LLM-related libraries, and all collected repositories are primarily built on Python.
 Thus, we use two popular static analysis tools, Pylint~\cite{pylint} and Radon~\cite{radon}, to assess code quality.
 We compute four metrics: \hyit{Pylint Score}, \hyit{Cyclomatic Complexity}, \hyit{Maintainability Index}, and \hyit{Number of Static Errors}.
 Also, we evaluate repository maintenance using four GitHub API-based metrics: \hyit{Reply Time}, \hyit{Last Commit Time}, \hyit{Number of Commits}, and \hyit{Commit Frequency}.
-These eight metrics collectively provide a view of both code quality and maintenance status (details in~\refappendix{section:quality_metric_details}).
-Similar to~\autoref{section:influence_evaluation}, we also adopt non-benchmark papers as the control group.
+These eight metrics collectively provide a view of both code quality and maintenance status (definitions in~\refappendix{section:quality_metric_details}).
+We adopt non-benchmark papers in the same safety topics as the control group for comparison.